Monty on the Run: Gameplay

-On the run from the authorities after his intervention in the Miners' strike, Monty the mole must escape from his house and head for the English Channel and freedom in Europe.
+On the run from the authorities after his intervention in the Miners' strike, Monty the mole must escape from his house and head for the English Channel and freedom in Continental Europe.
 In traditional platform game fashion, along the way he needs to collect various objects and solve puzzles to complete his escape.
 Before the game, five objects must be chosen to form Monty's Freedom Kit.
 Choosing the wrong items will leave the player unable to pass certain screens.
-This also acted as an anti-piracy measure, since the objects were only given numbers onscreen meaning the player had to refer to the accompanying manual.
 The final screen sees Monty boarding a ferry to France.
 This was then the starting point for the follow-up Auf Wiedersehen Monty.

 The game has a sense of British surrealness similar to Manic Miner and Jet Set Willy - in gameplay it is more similar to the latter.
-Enemies patrol every screen, water is deadly to the touch and Monty runs the risk of being squashed by the many pistons.
+Enemies patrol every screen, water is deadly to the touch and Monty runs the risk of being squashed by the many Mole Crushers.